Pink Floyd – “Money” (1973)

 Its combination of experimental time signatures, groundbreaking sound effects, and sharp social commentary elevated it to a defining track of the 1970s.

-“Money” became a staple in Pink Floyd’s live performances, often featuring extended instrumental sections showcasing the band’s technical prowess.
+A staple in Pink Floyd’s live performances, it often featured an extended instrumental sections showcasing the band’s technical prowess.

 The cash register loop and funky bassline have become iconic moments in their concerts.